edibleday/teavm-gradle-plugin/README.md

 This is Gradle plugin for compiling(transpiling) Java bytecode to JavaScript using [TeaVM](http://teavm.org/).
 Plugin uses TeaVMTool for compilation.
 Plugin is written in [Kotlin](http://kotlinlang.org/) and depends on `kotlin-stdlib`.
 Project that uses plugin will depend on `teavm-classlib`, `teavm-jso` and `teavm-dom`.
 All dependencies can be acquired from Maven Central repo.

+Plugin is tested with Java 6 and Kotlin but it should be able to transpile other JVM outputs too.

 Building
 ========